Logo light mode the Fabryk

 On the way to Milan: how to get from Bergamo to Milan quickly

 After an unbearably early check-out at 9 am we walked back in the old city to explore more.
-At first we walked across the old walls.
-It was quite foggy but still we could see the amazing landscape around just at the foot of Alps and some vines.
+At first, we walked across the old walls.
+It was quite foggy but still we could see the amazing landscape around just at the foot of the Alps and some vines.
 Then we went to the cathedral, Basilica di Santa Maria Maggiore.
 We had to pay the entrance (which is very rare in Italy), but it was worth it to sit there in solitude and enjoy the unbelievable design and detail.
-This is like a casket decorated inside and the colour of the Barocco Bas-relief roof reminded us of a Mandala.
+This is like a casket decorated inside and the color of the Barocco Bas-relief roof reminded us of a Mandala.

 After we ate 2 huge pizza focaccias at the old city's Il Fornaio, for the not-modest price of 10 euros each and numerous campari spritzes to kill the time.
-Finally we took a 18 a regional train that took us to Milan in just 50 mins.
+Finally, we took a 18 a regional train that took us to Milan in just 50 mins.

 bergamo castle